 Allstate Sugar Bowl Baseball

 The Allstate Sugar Bowl is a sponsor of multiple University of New Orleans’ events, including the 2018 Allstate Sugar Bowl Baseball Classic.
-The Bowl has sponsored UNO baseball events for the past five years.
+The Bowl will also be the presentign sponsor of the Privateer baseball team’s May 11 game against Nicholls State.
+The Sugar Bowl has sponsored UNO baseball events for the past five years.

 The University of Iowa and the University of New Orleans both posted 2-1 marks at the inaugural Allstate Sugar Bowl Baseball Classic played February 23-25 at UNO’s Maestri Field on the Lakefront.
 Ball State and Virginia Tech were 1-2 in the event.